jadams-nz/akovoice/README.md

 ## What AkoVoice is

-AkoVoice is an open reference implementation using open licensed software, for conducting rubric-driven voice assessment of learners.
-It combines three interaction modes designed to support deployment across different languages, voice engines, and competency frameworks.
+AkoVoice is an open approach, with a working implementation built on openly licensed software, for rubric-driven voice assessment of learners.
+It combines three interaction modes designed to support deployment across different languages, voice engines and competency frameworks.

 It is offered as a documented working example of using voice assessment, released openly for others to adapt or replicate.
 It is not a productised or SaaS platform.